lupulvp/Vagrant_FlareVM_REMnux/README.md

 Note: In case `VBoxManage` is not recognized you will need to provide the full path, eg: `/c/Program\ Files/Oracle/VirtualBox/VBoxManage.exe`

 ## Starting the Virtual Machines
+Copy `config-template.yaml` to `config.yaml` and update the variables if needed.

-In root directory and start Vagrant
+In root directory run

 ```sh

 $ vagrant up

 ```

-The default login for the Flare VM is `analyst:infected` The default login for the REMnux VM is `remnux:malware`
+Credentials:
+- Flare VM `analyst:infected`
+- REMnux VM `remnux:malware`

 At this point you have a Windows 10 Enterprise 22H2 virtual machine with the following tools installed:
 - [https://github.com/mandiant/flare-vm](https://github.com/mandiant/flare-vm)